-We are proud to Showcase the creativity, skill and talent of WA artists and arts organisations.
+We are proud to promote participation and achievement in culture and arts by showcasing the creativity, skill and talent of WA artists and arts organisations who tell WA’s unique stories.

 Arts U-15k